A logarithmic $\bar{\partial}$-equation on a compact K\"ahler manifold associated to a smooth divisor: Some applications

 \subsection{Closedness of logarithmic forms}

-The theory of logarithmic forms has been playing very important roles in various aspects of analytic-algebraic geometry, in which the understanding of closedness of logarithmic forms is fundamental.
+The theory of logarithmic forms has played a very important role in various aspects of analytic-algebraic geometry, in which the understanding of the closedness of logarithmic forms is fundamental.
 In $1971$, Deligne \cite[(3.2.14)]{Del71} proved the $d$-closedness of logarithmic forms on a smooth complex quasi-projective variety by showing the degeneration of logarithmic Hodge to de Rham spectral sequence.
 In $1995$, Noguchi \cite{Nog} gave a short proof of this result.
 In \cite[Corollary 0.3]{Wan}, K. Liu, S. Rao and the author generalized Deligne's result and obtained: if $\alpha\in A^{0,0}(X,\Omega^p_X(\log D))$ with $\b{\p}\p\alpha=0$ then $\p\alpha=0$.

 As the first application of Theorem $\ref{thm1}$, we obtain \begin{cor} If $\alpha\in A^{0,0}(X,\Omega^p_X(\log D)\otimes L^{-1})$ with $\b{\p}\p\alpha=0$, then $\p\alpha=0$. \end{cor} \begin{proof} By Theorem \ref{thm1}, there exists a solution such that $\b{\p}x=\p\alpha$ and then